ddev/ddev.com/src/pages/blog/ddev-local-release-v0-20-0.md

 We’re delighted to share [DDEV-Local v0.20.0](https://github.com/drud/ddev/releases/tag/v0.20.0) with you.

-We’ve addressed a number of bug fixes and provided a few enhancements that will improve your overall experience.
+We’ve addressed a number of bugfixes and provided a few enhancements that will improve your overall experience.
 Additionally, with renewed energy and ideas coming as a result of [our company onsite](https://ddev.com/devops/onsite-collaboration-and-communication/), we’ve been working away on the product vision and our [Roadmap](https://github.com/drud/ddev/wiki/Roadmap) (more to come!)

 ### How do you sudo?